SonicMetallica/SonicMetallica.github.io/links/guides.md

-# Links to guides i like anbd want to remember.
+# Links to guides i like and want to remember.

 - [Shodan-Pentesting-Guide](https://community.turgensec.com/shodan-pentesting-guide/)